Mother changing her babies nappy

 One of the first decisions you’ll make in caring for your baby will be what kind of nappy to use.
 You have two choices – disposable or cloth.
 Both have advantages and disadvantages.
 Outlined below are some of the features to consider when making your choice.

-1. Material Types: Disposable nappies are made of man-made materials and must be disposed of after use while cloth nappies come in woven cotton, terry cloth, or flannel and can be bought unfolded or pre-folded in different thicknesses and designs.
+1. Material types: Disposable nappies are made of man-made materials and must be disposed of after use while cloth nappies come in woven cotton, terry cloth, or flannel and can be bought unfolded or pre-folded in different thicknesses and designs.

 2. Size types: Disposable nappies come in different sizes based on your baby’s weight and age.
 Cloth nappies can also come in different sizes.